konstantintutsch/website/src/blog/lichterwege-wuppertal-2024.md

 ### Photos

 {% image images[0], "A orange/brownish painted glass, containing a candle, glowing onto a cobblestone pavement.
-More glasses in the bokeh.", "Wuppertal, Germany", true %}
+More glasses in the bokeh.", "Wuppertal, Germany", "horizontal" %}

-{% image images[1], "A row of colorfull glasses filled with candles glowing onto the pavement", "Wuppertal, Germany", true %}
+{% image images[1], "A row of colorfull glasses filled with candles glowing onto the pavement", "Wuppertal, Germany", "horizontal" %}

 {% image images[2], "A row of colorfull glasses filled with candles lined up on stairs illuminting them.
-In focus is a transparent glass.", "Wuppertal, Germany", true %}
+In focus is a transparent glass.", "Wuppertal, Germany", "vertical" %}